Managing Damp in Old Buildings

 Homebuyer Surveys - the truth about them...

-I am constantly inundated by people who are getting Homebuyer surveys, in which the 'Surveyor' recommends you get a 'specialist timber and damp survey'.
+I am constantly inundated by people who are getting Homebuyer surveys, in which the 'Surveyor' recommends you get a 'specialist timber and damp survey from a PCA registered contractor'.

-If a qualified surveyor - many of them members of RICS, some of them Fellows - tells you that an independent 'timber and damp' survey is required - I suggest you tell them you are not paying the bill.
+If a qualified surveyor - some members of RICS, some Fellows - tells you that an independent 'timber and damp' survey is required - I suggest you tell them you are not paying the bill.
 These people are incompetent.
-If they cannot diagnose the REAL reasons for damp in an old house - tell them to go and survey a dolls house.
+If they cannot diagnose the REAL reasons for damp in an old house - tell them to go survey a dolls house.

 If they even MENTION Rising Damp - they are incompetent.
 Do NOT pay them..
 Walk away from the survey, and get someone who knows about old buildings.
 Stephen Boniface, former chairman of the construction arm of the Royal Institution of Chartered Surveyors (RICS ), has told the institute’s 40,000 members that ‘true rising damp’ is a myth and chemically injected damp-proof courses (DPC) are ‘a complete waste of money’.
 Quite a number of my clients have sued surveyors - one just emailed me to say the surveyor that told him he had rising damp has just settled out of court for £5000 in compensation.
 Another client in Wales told the very highly qualified surveyor where to shove his bill - the surveyor wrote a lengthy reply in which he explained that he has a lifetime of experience in diagnosing rising damp in houses all over the area - unfortunately we found out he'd previously surveyed this particular house, and was recommending the same treatment the second time around in as many years.
 You can imagine the response to his request for payment!